Taliban: No direct talks with Kabul until US troop withdrawal | The China Post

 Kabul sidelined?

-Washington has been holding its own peace talks with the Taliban in Doha, Qatar for nearly a year.
-Taliban and US negotiators say they have made progress on a potential peace deal to end the 18-year-long violent conflict in Afghanistan.
+Washington has been holding its own peace talks with the Taliban in Doha, Qatar, for nearly a year.
+Taliban and US negotiators say they have made progress on a potential peace deal to end the 18-year violent conflict in Afghanistan.

 The Taliban have reportedly also agreed to visit Pakistan and meet Prime Minister Imran Khan.
 Pakistan, which borders Afghanistan, is trying to help US-led talks with the Taliban.